 IP for business

-When you start a business, look at the ways you can use intellectual property to give you an advantage.
+When you start a business, it's a good idea to look at the ways you can protect your intellectual property (IP) to give you an advantage.

 If you start a business with a weak approach to IP it can prove disastrous down the track and very difficult to rectify.